TOWN OF ELON ORDINANCES AND REGULATIONS

 An officer may also require anyone under the age of 21 to submit to a chemical analysis if there is probable cause that the person is under the influence of alcohol.
 Refusal to submit to a chemical analysis test for an implied-consent offense (e.g., impaired driving) will result in loss of driver’s license for one year; more in certain circumstances.

 Occupancy Ordinances: Students are reminded that town ordinances prohibit more than three unrelated persons from occupying a single dwelling.
 Students should talk with their property owner/landlord about this ordinance and make sure they are in compliance.
-Students who have questions have questions about whether their residence is subject to this ordinance should call call Town Manager Richard White or Town Planner Sean Tencer at (336) 584-3601.
+Students who have questions may contact the Town of Elon Administration: (336) 584-3601.
 Town officials are obligated to enforce this policy if it is reported to them and the court system has upheld all challenges to this ordinance.

 Smoking: Smoking and use of e-cigarettes on public grounds, special events, private vehicles: